Siaka Stevens: Foreign policy

 Siaka Stevens reached out to communist countries such as North Korea, Cuba and China upon taking office.
 This led western leaders to initially be wary of him.
 However, he was also a committed Anglophile, who believed that "old friends were the best."
 As a result of this, he took a staunchly pro-British approach to numerous foreign policy issues, including voting with Britain at the UN with regards to positions on Spain's claim to Gibraltar and on issues regarding Northern Ireland.
 Stevens stated that Spain had no legitimate claim to Gibraltar and he had Sierra Leone's delegation to the United Nations vote accordingly.
 Stevens oversaw Sierra Leone's transition from a constitutional monarchy with Queen Elizabeth II as the Queen of Sierra Leone, to a republican form of government with no monarchy.
 However, he was "outspokenly pro-British" the entire time, and was not motivated by any form of animosity towards Great Britain or the royal family.
 Despite forming ties with communist nations that were opposed to NATO and the west, Stevens said that outside of Africa, the United Kingdom would remain Sierra Leone's best and truest friend.
 He said he was proud of Britain's role in Sierra Leone's history which he believed was mostly positive.
 He outlined "football, rugby, cricket, boxing, trial by jury, habeas corpus and parliamentary democracy" as all being things Sierra Leone inherited from Britain that he was fond of.
 Stevens also said he was proud of having attended Ruskin College.
 His middle name was "Probyn" after the British governor Leslie Probyn, who governed Sierra Leone from 1904 to 1910.
 He said "the injustices and racialism of the colonial regime in Sierra Leone helped to make me an African nationalist.
 I do not say this in any spirit of hostility to the British I knew in the old days, many of whom I admired, even loved.
 They were doing a difficult job which they had chosen as a nation but not in every case as individuals.
 They were locked into a system of values and prejudices they had acquired from backgrounds and circumstances, which were an inescapable part of history.
 I apportion no blame."

+Aside from that, Stevens also had very close relations with Guinea, in particular President Ahmad Sékou Touré, stemming from his time in exile there.
+Sierra Leone offered diplomatic support during a Portuguese attack on Conakry.
+Touré would even propose the unification of the two countries in June 1970; this did not happen, but Guinea and Sierra Leone did announce a mutual defense agreement in December 1970.
+This agreement was invoked in the wake of the failed 1971 coup against him, after which a small Guinean contingent arrived in Sierra Leone in order to guard Stevens; this arrangement would last into 1974.